-Andhra Pradesh, also known as the Rice Bowl of India is like a melting pot of varied cultures.
-It is a region which has been governed by different dynasties and empires.
-This diverse exposure to the cultures and traditions of the empires has had an indelible influence in forming the Culture of Andhra Pradesh.
-The conglomeration of many cultures has formed the present day culture of the region.
-Some of the primary rulers of the region were the Ikshvakus, Pallavas, Chalukyas, Kakatiyas, Vijayanagars and Mughals.
+Andhra Pradesh, also known as the Rice Bowl of India, is like a melting pot of varied cultures.
+It is a region that has been governed by different dynasties and empires.
+This diverse exposure to the cultures and traditions of the empires has had an indelible influence on forming the Culture of Andhra Pradesh.
+Besides, Rajahmundry is the cultural capital of Andhra Pradesh, named after the ruler of the Chalukya dynasty of the 11th century, Raja Raja Narendra.